alexalemi/blog.alexalemi.com/kl.md

 ## Examples and Magnitudes

-### Double headed Coin
+### Double-headed Coin

-Let's say I have two coins in my pocket, the first is an ordinary unbiased coin, the second is doubled headed.
+Let's say I have two coins in my pocket, the first is an ordinary unbiased coin, and the second is doubled-headed.
 I give you one of them and you start flipping the coin.
 You get a heads, then another heads, then another.
-How many heads would you need to see in a row until you're sure you've been given the doubled headed coin?
+How many heads would you need to see in a row until you're sure you've been given the doubled-headed coin?
 Let's work out the relative entropy between these two distributions.
 On the one hand we have $p(H)=1, p(\overline H) =0$, and the other $q(H) = q(\overline H)= 0.5$.

 $$ I[p;q] = 10 \sum_i p_i \log_{10} \frac{p_i}{q_i} = -10 \log_{10} 2 = 3.01 \text{ dB} $$

 The relative entropy of a sure thing and a coin flip is 3 decibels.
-This means that if we want to be more sure than 20 to 1 that we have the doubled headed coin we'd need to observe 5 heads in a row, giving us 15 dB of evidence.
+This means that if we want to be more sure than 20 to 1 that we have the doubled-headed coin we'd need to observe 5 heads in a row, giving us 15 dB of evidence.

 ### Births